muon-spectroscopy-computational-project/muon-galaxy/muon_galaxy_installation.md

 ## Uploading Data

 Add data to Galaxy using the "Upload Data" button.
-Once loaded, select the correct file type for each datatype ("cif" for `cif`, "cell" for `.cell`, "txt" for `.yaml`).
-This can be done in the upload dialog or later.
+The file type should be automatically detected during upload, but if not, it can be edited later ("cif" for `.cif`, "cell" for `.cell`, "xyz" for `.xyz`).

 ## Using the Tools

 The "Generate muon structures (pm-muairss)" tool requires a `.cell` file and a `.yaml` file as input, with the `.yaml` file following the format required for pymuon-suite.
-The third tool parameter, "out_folder," must have a value that matches the `out_folder` parameter in the `.yaml` file (a quirk of incomplete tool development).
-Example files can be found in the muon-galaxy-tools repo: [Si.cell](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-tools/blob/eli/add-pm-muairss-write/pm_muairss_write/test-data/Si.cell) and [Si-muairss-castep.yaml](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-tools/blob/eli/add-pm-muairss-write/pm_muairss_write/test-data/Si-muairss-castep.yaml) (if using these, the out_folder parameter value should be "si-muon-airss-out").
+Example files can be found in the muon-galaxy-tools repo: [Si.cell](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-tools/blob/eli/add-pm-muairss-write/pm_muairss_write/test-data/Si.cell) and [Si-muairss-castep.yaml](https://github.com/muon-spectroscopy-computational-project/muon-galaxy-tools/blob/eli/add-pm-muairss-write/pm_muairss_write/test-data/Si-muairss-castep.yaml).

 To use the visualisation tool, you have to create a login - this is stored locally and will also preserve your Galaxy history when you shut down the server.
 Once logged in, click "Create Visualization."
 The [crystvis-js](https://github.com/stur86/crystvis-js) visualiser should be in the list and searchable (it'll be the only option in the list if you deleted everything else earlier).
-This visualiser requires a `.cif` file as input - an example can be found here: [CHA.cif](https://github.com/stur86/crystvis-js/blob/master/test/data/CHA.cif).
+This visualiser requires a `.cif` or `.cell` file as input - an example can be found here: [CHA.cif](https://github.com/stur86/crystvis-js/blob/master/test/data/CHA.cif).

-The crystvis-js visualizer currently uses [Eli's fork](https://github.com/elichad/crystvis-js/tree/eli/change-three-dependency) due to a dependency issue.